 Remember that glittering, Swarovski encrusted leg that Viktoria Modesta wore to the closing ceremony of the Paralympic games?
 That was designed by Sophie de Oliveira Barata, founder of the Alternative Limb Project.
 Oliveira Barata brings her artistic background (she originally trained as a film and TV prosthetics designer) to every bespoke limb she creates, aiming to show the wearer’s personality and individuality in each piece.

 With designs featuring snakes, henna tattoos and stereo speakers, her bespoke limbs are guaranteed to make you stand out from the crowd.
 The Alternative Limb Project is currently looking for amputees to star in their new documentary, for which you’ll get a free, bespoke prosthetic limb.
-To find out more information visit the SC Films website.

 Website: The Alternative Limb Project